For Microsoft Corporation [MSFT], Analyst sees a rise to $400. What next?

-Microsoft Corporation [NASDAQ: MSFT] loss -0.13% or -0.4 points to close at $316.48 with a heavy trading volume of 24360629 shares.
+Microsoft Corporation [NASDAQ: MSFT] surged by $3.01 during the normal trading session on Friday and reaching a high of $325.36 during the day while it closed the day at $322.98.
 The company report on August 10, 2023 at 11:00 AM that Microsoft Azure meets growing needs of healthcare organizations, such as Mount Sinai Health System, with a highly scalable public cloud for Epic.

 New Azure Large Instances allows healthcare providers to manage large EHR database loads using public cloud-hosted infrastructure.